-X. INCOME ON SECURITIES So long as BANK is in compliance with this Agreement, BANK shall be entitled to income on securities held by CUSTODIAN, and CUSTODIAN may dispose of such income as directed by BANK without approval of BOARD.
+X. INCOME ON SECURITIES

+So long as BANK is in compliance with this Agreement, BANK shall be entitled to income on securities held by CUSTODIAN, and CUSTODIAN may dispose of such income as directed by BANK without approval of BOARD.
 Fees associated with the payment of income by CUSTODIAN shall be for the account of BANK.

 XI.
-EVENTS OF DEFAULT The following events shall be considered Events of Default by BANK: A. BANK fails at any time to pay immediately and satisfy upon presentation an order for payment lawfully issued against any deposit and BOARD has determined, in its sole discretion, that such failure has not occurred due to operational errors of BANK and such failure has not been corrected after one additional business day from the date the failure first occurred, or B. BANK is declared insolvent by a State or Federal bank regulatory agency, or C. BANK shall fail to maintain Collateral of the type and in the amount required under Sections VI and VII of this Agreement and such failure to maintain Collateral has not been corrected by BANK by 12 Noon the next business day after written notice by BOARD has been sent (by facsimile transmission or other immediately available method) to BANK, or D. Other than the events listed above, BANK shall breach its contract with BOARD and such failure has not been corrected to the satisfaction of BOARD after BANK has been sent (by facsimile transmission or other immediately available method) three days written notice by BOARD.
+EVENTS OF DEFAULT

+The following events shall be considered Events of Default by BANK:

+A. BANK fails at any time to pay immediately and satisfy upon presentation an order for payment lawfully issued against any deposit, or

+B. BANK is declared insolvent by a State or Federal bank regulatory agency, or

+- C. BANK shall fail to maintain Collateral of the type and in the amount required under Sections VI and VII of this Agreement and such failure to maintain Collateral has not been corrected by BANK by 12 Noon the next business day after written notice by BOARD has been sent (by facsimile transmission or other immediately available method) to BANK, or - D. Other than the events listed above, BANK shall breach its contract with BOARD and such failure has not been corrected to the satisfaction of BOARD after BANK has been sent (by facsimile transmission or other immediately available method) three days written notice by BOARD.

 XII.
+REMEDIES

-REMEDIES If an Event of Default shall occur, BOARD may: A. Immediately withdraw any or all of its funds on deposit including accrued interest with BANK without penalty regardless of the form of the deposit instrument, and to the extent BOARD is unable to withdraw such funds, B. Direct CUSTODIAN to sell the Collateral, and out of the - 40 -40 proceeds therefrom pay to BOARD all damages and losses sustained by BOARD together with all expenses of any kind incurred by BOARD and CUSTODIAN on account of such default and sale of Collateral.
+If an Event of Default shall occur, BOARD may:

+- A. Withdraw any or all of its funds on deposit including accrued interest with BANK without penalty regardless of the form of the deposit instrument, and/or - B. Direct CUSTODIAN to sell the Collateral, and out of the proceeds therefrom pay to BOARD all damages and losses sustained by BOARD as BOARD shall define in its sole discretion, together with all expenses of any kind incurred by BOARD and CUSTODIAN on account of such default and sale of Collateral.
 BANK shall be paid the remainder, if any, of said proceeds after full and final payment of all claims by BOARD and shall receive an accounting from CUSTODIAN of all transactions.

-Any sale by CUSTODIAN herein made of such Collateral, or any part thereof, may be in any market for such Collateral after notice to BANK and shall convey the securities absolutely to purchaser.
-Notice to BANK shall be deemed to have been properly given by transmission of a facsimile message and shall be transmitted to BANK at lease two hours before such sale.
-BANK may bid at any such sale of Collateral.
+Any sale by CUSTODIAN herein made of such Collateral, or any part thereof may be in any market for such Collateral, without notice to BANK and shall convey the securities absolutely to purchaser.
+In permitting CUSTODIAN to sell Collateral without reasonable notification of the time and place of any sale or disposition, the BANK acknowledges that all Collateral which it will deliver under this Agreement is of a type customarily sold on a recognized market and may be of a type which threatens to decline speedily in value.
 BOARD shall also have all other rights of a secured party under the Texas Uniform Commercial Code whether or not the Collateral is subject to a security interest of the type governed by the Texas Uniform Commercial Code.
 BOARD may apply the Collateral to any obligation of BANK under this Agreement or any Service Agreement including prior accrued interest due to BOARD hereunder and not paid by BANK.
 BOARD shall immediately notify BANK after any such action.
 The rights of BOARD, CUSTODIAN and BANK under this Section shall survive the cancellation or termination of this Agreement.